 We have a tradition called the “Thankful Pumpkin” in our home.
 Every year we take a large pumpkin and write on it the things we are thankful for throughout the month of November.
 It’s entertaining to see what the boys are thankful for each day, and it becomes a challenge because all five of us list something different every day and no one can repeat anything that’s already been listed.
 For the past three Thanksgiving seasons without Mama Bobbie, Jesus is the first name written on the thankful pumpkin by my boys and the very next name they list is Mama Bobbie.

-So many people hurt through the holiday season as a result of losing ones they love, but what a lesson my dear boys have taught me through their childlike faith!
+So many people hurt through the holiday season as a result of losing the ones they love, but what a lesson my dear boys have taught me through their childlike faith!
 Instead of focusing on how things are different and the things we lost when Mama Bobbie went to heaven, they are most thankful for her and the things she left with us!

 I am abundantly thankful this season for a Savior who gave His life for us, so that we may have eternal life with Him and the ones we love.
 I am grateful that we don’t grieve His death, for death could not hold Him!
 He is alive!
 If we were faced with suffering like the Pilgrims and everything we had was stripped from us, our great Redeemer would still be plenty to be thankful for!

-I am also thankful for those salty saints who persevered through trial in order for us celebrate Thanksgiving in the land of the free and the home of the brave.
+I am also thankful for those salty saints who persevered through trial in order for us to celebrate Thanksgiving in the land of the free and the home of the brave.

 My heart will always long for my precious grandparents (especially during Thanksgiving).
 The tears may continue, but I will choose to be thankful for the traditions they began and the thankfulness they displayed.
 I will rejoice in the godly heritage and values they granted us.
 The laughter still may not be quite as loud for some time, but I will be thankful for the happiness they gave to us and the smiles we shared.
 Like the Pilgrims and my boys, I choose thankfulness in spite of the loss.
 I will be thankful for the twenty-eight years of blessings I did share with my grandparents and no matter what, I will give thanks to the Lord, for He is good; His love endures forever (1 Chronicles 16:34).